Please note this document contains our old name and branding but rest assured the content remains accurate and valid for Salvation Army Homes.

 Examples of behaviour that may not automatically be anti-social includes:

-saha recognizes the impact that anti-social behaviour has on its customers and aims to respond through a proactive approach.
+Salvation Army Homes recognises the impact that anti-social behaviour has on its customers and aims to respond through a proactive approach.
 Cases will be recorded promptly and professionally and by using four key areas of activity: Prevention, Early Intervention, Support & Partnership Working & Enforcement its aim is to prevent and minimize the amount of anti-social behaviour that customers experience.

 If the case does not involve threats, violence or serious harassment, we will suggest that the complainant talks to the person causing the problem about the anti – social behaviour explaining the effect it is having upon him / her.
 We will advise the complainant to do this in a polite and reasonable manner and only where they feel comfortable in doing so.